 P0078 SeraQ ARCHITECT is intended to be used on the Abbott ARCHITECT® platform in diagnostic and blood screening laboratories as an external run control in combination with the assays for the detection of hepatitis B surface antigen (HBsAg), antibodies to hepatitis C virus (anti-HCV) and antibodies to human immunodeficiency virus (anti-HIV) (see Table 1).
 P0078 SeraQ ARCHITECT is a multi-marker mixture of inactivated HBsAg, anti-HCV and anti-HIV-1 standards in defibrinated plasma giving a low reactive result in the Abbott ARCHITECT® Assays.
 The run control is intended for repeated testing in consecutive runs of the immunoassays over time by trained laboratory workers.
 By comparison of the sample to cut off (S/CO) values for the three markers found on P0078 SeraQ ARCHITECT one can monitor whether the analytical sensitivity of test runs is consistent.
 The run control should not be used to replace internal controls or calibrators in the test kits.
-The test result on the run control should not be used to reject the run or delay the release of test results on donor or patient samples.
+The test results on donor or patient samples.
+This product is used for performance evaluation only.